LinuxEuphony/.github/profile/README.md

 🙋‍♀️ We are all about linux.

-🌈 Contribution guidelines - Anyone can mail us to contribute on any linux projects?
+🌈 Contribution guidelines - Anyone can mail us to contribute on any linux projects.